Monday - Friday, 8:30AM - 4:30PM.

-Land Division Application
+Land Division / Combination Guidelines

-Land Combination Application
+Land Division / Combination Application Form

 Are you a new homeowner in Clinton Township?
 Be sure you have filled out the applicable forms below.
 Many times you are given these forms at closing and either you or your realtor turns them in to the Assessing Department.
 The buyer usually files a Property Transfer Affidavit and Principal Residence Exemption forms (if the residential home is their primary residence, nationwide).
 The seller usually files a Request to Rescind Principal Residence Exemption (if the property was their principal residence).